Oregon Fall Foliage

-The Oregon Coast Scenic Railroad, departing out of Wheeler, offers the Nehalem River Fall Splendor Excursion Train with gorgeous views of Nehalem Bay and the red and orange palette of maple and poplar trees among the evergreens.
-Eagle Cap Excursion Train winds out of Elgin and into lovely roadless forests along the Grande Ronde River to meet up with the Wild and Scenic Wallowa River near the mountains.
-Check out the Fall Foliage Trains, and the Boo Train!
-Halloween Fun.
-You’ll see golden larches (aka tamaracks) and bright yellow leaves of cottonwood and willow trees.
-Hop aboard the Sumpter Valley Railroad, a vintage 1915 steam locomotive near Baker City, as it travels through old mining country.
-October sees Fall Color Trains and two special weekends for photography.
+Through October, the Oregon Coast Scenic Railroad, departing out of Wheeler, offers the Nehalem River Fall Splendor Excursion Train with gorgeous views of Nehalem Bay and the red and orange palette of maple and poplar trees among the evergreens.
+Meanwhile in Eastern Oregon, the Eagle Cap Excursion Train winds out of Elgin and into lovely roadless forests along the Grande Ronde River to meet up with the Wild and Scenic Wallowa River near the mountains.
+Check out the Fall Photo Run and other special themed trips — like wine and cheese, brews and brats or an autumn “train robbery” — to see golden larches and bright yellow leaves of cottonwood and willow trees.
+Near Baker City, hop aboard the Sumpter Valley Railroad, a vintage 1915 steam locomotive, as it travels through old mining country.
+October sees Fall Color Trains and a special weekend for photography.

 Is any of the information on this page incorrect?